By His Bootstraps: Plot summary

 He recovers his senses in a strange place.
-A somewhat older-looking, bearded man explains that he is some 30,000 years in the future.
+A somewhat older-looking, bearded man explains that he has been sent forward in time some 30,000 years.
 The man, calling himself Diktor, treats Bob to a sumptuous breakfast served by beautiful women, one of whom Bob speaks of admiringly.
-Diktor immediately gives that woman to Bob as a slave.
+Diktor immediately turns her service over to Bob.
 Diktor explains that the humans of this age are handsome, cultured in a primitive fashion, but much more docile and good natured than their ancestors.
-An alien race, the High Ones, built the Gate and refashioned humanity into compliant servants, but the High Ones are gone now, leaving a world where a 20th-century "go-getter" can make himself king.
+An alien race, the High Ones, built the Gate and refashioned humanity into compliant servants, but the High Ones have since departed from Earth, leaving a world where a 20th-century "go-getter" can make himself king.

-Diktor asks him to go back through the Gate and bring back the man he finds on the other side.
-Bob agrees.
+Diktor asks him to go back through the Gate and bring back the man he finds on the other side, to Bob's agreement.
 Stepping through, he finds himself back in his own room, watching himself typing his thesis.
 Without much memory of what happened before, he reenacts the scene, this time from the other point of view, and calling himself "Joe" so as not to confuse his earlier self.
 Just as he is about to shove Bob through the Gate, another version of himself shows up.
 The fight happens as before, and Bob goes through the Gate.

 His future self claims that Diktor is just trying to tangle them up so badly that they can never get untangled, but Joe goes through and meets Diktor again.
 Diktor gives him a list of things to buy in his own time and bring back.
 A little annoyed by Diktor's manner, Bob argues with him, but eventually returns to the past, back in his room once again.